All posts

 The L2 cost trajectory.
 Ethereum's Pectra upgrade (live since March 2025) did not directly reduce L2 calldata costs; Glamsterdam (expected late 2026 into 2027) is the next major step on rollup-data scaling.
 Both upgrades widen the L1-vs-L2 cost gap.
 Within the L2 set, Arbitrum's depth advantage compounds as cheaper execution attracts more capital across all three L2s.

-Decision Framework: When Does Arbitrum Win Over Base or Optimism?
+Decision framework: When does Arbitrum win over Base or Optimism?

 Pick the L2 whose structural strengths match the deployment plan.
 Treat fee comparisons as the final tiebreaker, not the starting filter.